tlepiez/bitburner/README.md

     Example:
         > run scripts/basic-hack.js n00dles

+*this scripts uses only APIs available from the beginning*

 ### discover-network.js
 this script searches for servers to deploy hack script if server is eligible.
 Eligibility is based on the number of ports remaining to crack.
     USAGE: run scripts/discover-nerwork.js [SERVER_NAME [{FULL|STD} [SCRIPT]]]